-Hawaı'ı Veteran's Scholarships are available to Hawai'i residents who have demonstrated financial need through an application for financial aid.
+HAWAI'I VETERAN'S SCHOLARSHIPS are available to Hawai'i residents who have demonstrated financial need through an application for financial aid.
 Scholarship applications are available at the Financial Aid Office.

 Short Term Loans

 Emergency Short Term Loans are available to help meet unexpected expenses.
 The loans are repayable within 30 days.
 Check with the Financial Aid Office for additional information and application.